mircea-mihail/introduction-to-robotics/README.md

 ### Hardware Implementation

+#### Components:
+* an Arduino UNO
+* the common Cathode RGB LED
+* three 50KΩ potentiometer
+* four 100Ω resistors.
+The Blue and Green LEDs needed 90Ω resistors to funciton so I used one 100Ω resistor for each and for the Red LED I used two 100Ω resistors in series to get a 200Ω resistence, as the required resistence for the Red LED was 150Ω.
+* multi-coloured wires, properly colour-coded

 Below is a youtube link that shows the homework in action and there is also a picture of the project.

 https://www.youtube.com/shorts/vDVLX95Q7Ww